WATCH: "Fantastic Four" Power Up In New Promo Spot

 Now on to the bit!

 So every week, I ask a question here.
-You reply to it on our Twitter page (just write @csbg with your reply) and our blog sketch artists will each pick one of your suggestions and I will post them here every week.
+You reply to it on our Twitter page (just write @csbg with your reply) and our artists will each pick one of your suggestions and I will post their drawings based on your suggestions here every week.
 So every week you will have a new question and you will see the choices picked from the previous week.
 Here is an archive of all the previous editions of The Line It Is Drawn!

 To qualify, you have to be following us when you reply – so go follow us and then give your answer to the following question/challenge (All suggestions due by 3pm Pacific Friday).